ConnectThink/WP-SCSS/readme.md

 * Expanded - Full open css.
 One line per property.
 Brackets close on their own line.
 * Nested - Lightly compressed css.
 Brackets close with css block.
 Indents to match scss nesting.
-* Compressed - Fully compressed css.
+* Compressed - Removes line breaks and single-line comments.
+* Minified - Same as Compressed, but also removes multi-line comments.

 ####Error Display
 'Show in Header' will post a message on the front end when errors have occured.
 This helps debug as you write your scss.